pointW/equi_robot_page/index.md

   <img src="img/table.png" width="70%">
 </p>

-Our O(2)-Equivariant SAC only requires less than 1 hour to solve Block Picking, Clutter Grasping, and Block Pushing.
+Our method is sample efficient enough to learn manipulation policies directly on a real-world system.
+O(2)-Equivariant SAC only requires less than 1 hour to solve Block Picking, Clutter Grasping, and Block Pushing.
+In Block in Bowl, our method requires 2 hours and 40 minitues to converge.

 <div>
   <div class="lc">